Frequently Asked Questions

 Do I need a loom to participate?

-What you make is only limited by your imagination.
-Members have made rugs, tapestries, table runners, placemats, curtains, window dressings, scarves, table linens, book covers, guitar straps, etc. as well as fabric for garments.
-To see more examples of what members have made, please see our photos page.
+Members have made rugs, tapestries, table runners, placemats, curtains, window dressings, scarves, table linens, book covers, guitar straps, as well as fabric for sewing.

 Where do I get weaving supplies?